 Through his photography and newest installment of his video series, Unforgotten, Untapped New York’s Artist-in-Residence, Aaron Asis, highlights the importance of this forgotten, abandoned building.
 The Baggage and Dormitory Building is a reminder of the decay that occurred during a period of time during which some Americans may have not wanted to associate with their country due to current events surrounding politics, civil rights, and more.
 In its abandoned glory, the building acts as a memorial and monument to that era.

-On September 1, you can join Untapped New York Insiders for an exclusive screening of Unforgotten: Ellis Island.
-During the webinar, you will get a peek inside the last abandoned part of the Ellis Island National Museum of Immigration complex and listen to an interview with renowned installation artist JR, who reflects on the immigration station and his work at the abandoned hospital complex.
-Watch the film alongside its filmmaker, Aaron Asis and one of its interviewees, Stephen Lean Director of American Family Immigration History Center at the Statue of Liberty-Ellis Island Foundation.
-The event is free for Untapped New York Insiders (get your first month free with code JOINUS).
+Untapped New York Insiders got an exclusive virtual screening of Unforgotten: Ellis Island.
+During the webinar, Insiders got a peek inside the last abandoned part of the Ellis Island National Museum of Immigration complex and listened to an interview with renowned installation artist JR, who reflected on the immigration station and his work at the abandoned hospital complex.
+They watched the film alongside its filmmaker, Aaron Asis and one of its interviewees, Stephen Lean Director of American Family Immigration History Center at the Statue of Liberty-Ellis Island Foundation.
+You can see a recording of this virtual event in our Insiders video archive, which has more than 150 on-demand videos.
+Get your first month o Insiders free with code JOINUS).

 Unforgotten: Ellis Island Webinar